More than one third of a million passengers will pass through Dublin Airport over the St. Patrick’s Bank Holiday Weekend.

-•Passengers are advised to check which terminal their flight is departing from BEFORE leaving home.
-Aer Lingus, Etihad Airways, Emirates, Delta Air Lines, United Airlines, American Airlines and US Airways operate from Terminal 2, while all other airlines at Dublin Airport operate from Terminal 1.
+Passengers are advised to check which terminal their flight is departing from BEFORE leaving home.
+Aer Lingus, Emirates, Norwegian and all the US carriers operate from Terminal 2, while all other airlines operate from Terminal 1.